br1code/br1-interview-preparation/client/README.md

     - Total time spent (minutes, seconds)
   - Provides buttons to start a new session or return to the homepage. ✅

-### Questions List Page (`/questions`)
+### Questions List Page (`/questions`) ✅

 This page lists all available questions and allows for management actions.

 - **Add Question Button** ✅
   - Redirects the user to the `/questions/add` route.
-- **Category Filter**
+- **Category Filter** ✅
   - Users can filter the questions by category using a dropdown.
     - **Endpoint:** `GET /api/categories`
-- **Question List**
+- **Question List** ✅
-  - Displays all questions, optionally filtered by the selected category.
+  - Displays all questions (Content, Category), optionally filtered by the selected category.
     - **Endpoint:** `GET /api/questions?categoryId={Guid}`
-  - Shows the number of submitted answers for each question.
+  - Shows the number of submitted answers for each question. ✅
   - Each question includes:
-    - A link to its detail page.
+    - A link to its detail page. ✅
-    - A "Delete" button to remove the question and its associated answers.
+    - A "Delete" button to remove the question and its associated answers. ✅
       - Displays a confirmation modal before deletion.
       - **Endpoint:** `DELETE /api/questions/{id}`